Teopan/kalaaaaa/README.md

 # kalaaaaa

-this is a project to get the free t-shirt.
+this is a project to get the free t-shirt. (also a ping loop script)